beeva-danielmiranda/hello-cells/README.md

 After create our component we would like to add some logic to it.
 This tag is more Polymer focused.

+6.0.0

+Now we have provide to our component some tests.

 ### Tech

 * [node.js]